brupps/project-4/README.md

 ## Files
 - **data_cleaning.ipynb**
-	- Cleaned the raw csv using pandas (removed unnecessary columns and extreme outliers) and exported the cleaned data as a csv into the resources folder
+	- Cleaned the raw csv using spark and pandas (removed unnecessary columns and extreme outliers) and exported the cleaned data as a csv into the resources folder

 ### Resources Folder